BenjaminPlanterose/JRC_seeker/README.md

 #### Tested on:
 ```
-Operating system: Ubuntu 18.04.6 LTS (Bionic Beaver)
+- Operating system: Ubuntu 18.04.6 LTS (Bionic Beaver)
-R version: 3.6.1 (2019-07-05) -- "Action of the Toes" and 4.2.2 Patched (2022-11-10 r83330) -- "Innocent and Trusting"
+- R version: 3.6.1 (2019-07-05) -- "Action of the Toes" and 4.2.2 Patched (2022-11-10 r83330) -- "Innocent and Trusting"
-Python version: Python 3.9.12
+- Python version: Python 3.9.12
-Organism: Homo sapiens (3.1 GB reference genome).
+- Organism: Homo sapiens (3.1 GB reference genome).
 For a 98 GB BAM file, it takes approximately 1 day (using 20 cores).

 Do not attempt to run without at least 50 GB of RAM.

+Test data available at Zenodo ($URL$)
 ```

 ## Dependencies